 With in-studio contributions from Tricycle labelmates Nate Blaz on Cello (Geographer) and Ann Yu (Silver Swans) hauntingly spare vocals, The Union Trade have made an instrumental statement that stakes out new ground for a band ready to re-emerge into the growing instrumental rock scene.

-The new LP, “A Place of Long Years”, is set for release on February 3rd, 2015 via Tricycle Records and available on Vinyl, CD, Digital.
+The new LP, “A Place of Long Years”, is out now via Tricycle Records and available on Vinyl, CD, Digital.

 Don Joslin: Guitar